 Vision: A happy birthday for all children

-Mission: To convey Christ’s love for His children by creating unforgettable birthday cakes for children living in poverty or experiencing life threatening illness.
+Mission: To convey Christ’s love for His children by creating unforgettable birthday cakes for children living in poverty, with a life-threatening illness or with special needs.

 - We are all created as children of God